cloudmesh-book/book-latex-2018/cloud-technologies/all.md

 the older versions with Machine's swarm option, we can configure a swarm cluster Docker Swarm provides native clustering capabilities to turn a group of Docker engines into a single, virtual Docker Engine.
+With these pooled resources

+> ``you can scale out your applicati> on as if it were running on a
+> single, huge computer''

+as
-With these pooled resources ``you can scale out your application as if it were running on a single, huge computer'' as swarm can be scaled upto 1000 Nodes or upto 50,000 containers [@www-docker].
+swarm can be scaled upto 1000 Nodes or upto 50,000 containers [@www-docker].